 The ghosts that consistently land in the top tier share a few qualities.
 They either hunt more aggressively than the average spirit, have abilities that punish mistakes severely, or are genuinely hard to distinguish from other ghost types using standard evidence.
 Some do all three.

-Based on community consensus documented across TierMaker submissions, the ghosts players most frequently flag as high-tier threats are those with unpredictable hunt triggers or special behaviors that bypass normal investigator countermeasures.
+Player consensus points to ghosts with unpredictable hunt triggers or special behaviors that bypass normal investigator countermeasures as the most threatening.
 The Deogen, for example, is notorious for always knowing where you are during a hunt, making the usual "hide and stay quiet" strategy completely useless unless you know exactly how to handle it.

 On the flip side, ghosts in the lower tiers tend to be slow hunters, give off clear evidence early, or have predictable enough patrol patterns that even newer players can work around them with basic preparation.